prince475/prince475/README.md

 </div>

-Let's bend these code elements like the Avatars we are to save the web!!!
+Let's bend these code elements like the Avatars we are to save the web!!
 - 👋 Hi from the code bender, cause again, why not!
 - 👀 Let's have a conversation concerning Software Development, IoT, AI, Android Kotlin and Technical Writing.
 - 🌱 just finished @Moringa School software Engineering Nano degree #moringaSchool#flatironBootcamp#fullStack DEV